marcelm/cutadapt/doc/guide.rst

 --------------------------------------------

-If your sequence of interest ist “framed” by a 5' and a 3' adapter, and you want to remove both adapters, then you may want to use a linked adapter, which combines an anchored 5' adapter and a 3' adapter.
+If your sequence of interest ist “framed” by a 5' and a 3' adapter, and you want to remove both adapters, then you may want to use a *linked adapter*.
+A linked adapter combines an anchored 5' adapter and a 3' adapter.
+The 3' adapter can be regular or anchored.
+The idea is that a read is only trimmed if the anchored adapters occur.
+Thus, the 5' adapter is always required, and if the 3' adapter was specified as anchored, it also must exist for a successful match.

+:ref:`See the previous sections <anchored-5adapters>` for what anchoring means.

 Use ``-a ADAPTER1...ADAPTER2`` to search for a linked adapter.
-ADAPTER1 is interpreted as an anchored 5' adapter and ADAPTER2 as a regular 3' adapter.
+ADAPTER1 is always interpreted as an anchored 5' adapter.
+Here, ADAPTER2 is a regular 3' adapter.
+If you write ``-a ADAPTER1...ADAPTER2$`` instead, then the 3' adapter also becomes anchored, that is, for a read to be trimmed, both adapters must exist at the respective ends.

-For a read to be trimmed at all, the 5' adapter must occur, but the the 3' adapter is optional.
-In the statistics printed by the program, a read is counted as “trimmed” no matter whether the 5' adapter or both the 5' and 3' adapter occur.
+Note that the ADAPTER1 is always interpreted as an anchored 5' adapter even though there is no ``^`` character in the beginning.

+In summary:

+* ``-a ADAPTER1...ADAPTER2``: The 5' adapter is removed if it occurs.
+If a 3' adapter occurs, it is removed only when also a 5' adapter is present.
+* ``-a ADAPTER1...ADAPTER2$``: The adapters are removed only if both occur.

 As an  example, assume the 5' adapter is *FIRST* and the 3' adapter is *SECOND* and you have these input reads::